 Gilbert/Edward: Oh boy.
 He’s the heir to the throne of Damcyan, but also has a talent for music, as well as a complete lack of confidence.
 If you remember Gordon from FFII, Gilbert/Edward is his spiritual successor.
 Not having much of a taste for politics, he prefers to travel in the guise of a simple bard.
 This is how he meets and falls in love with Anna, Tella(h)’s daughter.
 He takes her with him to Damcyan, disregarding Tella(h)’s objections, but, as luck would have it, Damcyan also houses the Fire Crystal, which means that Golbez(e) doesn’t wait long before attacking.
 Anna dies while trying to shield Gilbert/Edward from some arrows (…), and he is so devastated that even Rydia, a seven-year-old child who has just lost her mother, calls him a weakling.
 Tella(h) then proceeds to bash some sense into him, and he eventually decides to help Cecil.
-Gilbert/Edward is a melancholy young man with long blonde hair and green eyes.
+Gilbert/Edward is a melancholy young man with long blonde hair and green eyes (and yet again the same purple lipstick and Cecil and Cain/Kain in the DS and PSP versions…).
 He’s very gentle and kind…but also a terrible coward.
 As soon as his HP drops into critical, he will spontaneously hide.
 He also has a specific Hide command, if you feel the need to save his butt.
 Once he’s gone, Hide becomes Show to make him return, but if his HP is low, he’ll just hide again afterwards.
 Other than that, he can use Sing/Bardsong to inflict a random status ailment on the enemy.
 His other special command is Heal/Salve, which makes him use a Potion and split it between the whole group, resulting in minor healing.
 Gilbert/Edward can equip harps, daggers and bows, but harps are his trademark.
 Thankfully, you don’t keep him for very long, and although he does help the team out later on, you’re much better off without him.

 Rosa: Cecil’s girlfriend trained in the healing arts to be helpful to him, just as her own mother became a White Mage to help her father, a Dragoon.
 All together now: aww…*gags* It breaks poor Rosa’s heart to see Cecil’s job slowly changing him, and when he is reported missing after the mission in Mist, she rushes off to find him, only to get lost in the Kaipo desert and to contract desert fever.
 Cecil finds her in this sorry state, cures her and decides to let her tag along, so that he can protect her (again: aww…*gags some more*).
 Rosa is a kind and gentle blonde and green-eyed girl in a white and pink outfit (green on her SNES sprite).
 Being a White Mage, she’s your main means of healing, and she also has the Pray command, which attempts to restore a small amount of HP to the party, but has a nasty habit of failing.
 Unlike former White Mages in the series, however, she can use bows and has the Aim command, which increases the accuracy and damage of her attacks.
 She can also use the more traditional staves, but that Aim command is there for a reason.
 Rosa is mostly presented as a stereotypical, helpless damsel-in-distress type, overly caring and kind.
 There’s a not single moment in the game where she thinks of herself before others.
 Yes, there’s something to be said for her being Cecil’s emotional anchor, and it is refreshing to have a story where there’s a couple that’s already established at the outset, and which both characters clearly draw strength from (this won’t be done again until Balthier and Fran in FFXII).
 But everything from her fanservice-y outfit to her withdrawing and demure behaviour just screams “cliché”.
 And that’s deeply annoying.